BurtDS/laravel-vatnumber-checker/README.md

 // returns the validity of a VAT number VatChecker::isVatValid('BE', $validVatNumber);

-// returns the company name related to the VAT number.
+// returns the company name related to the VAT number VatChecker::getCompanyName('BE', $validVatNumber);
-VatChecker::getCompanyName('BE', $validVatNumber);

-// returns the company address related to the VAT number.
+// returns the company address related to the VAT number VatChecker::getCompanyAddress('BE', $validVatNumber);
-VatChecker::getCompanyAddress('BE', $validVatNumber);
 ```